3 Reasons People Cheat

 Instead of fighting, Mary Ann unconsciously took her power back by giving in to her own desires.
 She started an affair with a man she'd met at one of the hospitals where she worked as a per diem nurse.

-Guy and Joe were raising two young children, a son aged five and a 7-year-old daughter.
+Guy and Joe were raising two young children, a 5-year-old son and a 7-year-old daughter.